-- · Admission application - A certified, original, translated, and evaluated copy of the student's high school transcript verifying completion status and a translated and evaluated transcript from each college attended, if graduated outside of the United States.
-Students who have achieved a minimum of a Baccalaureate degree are only required to submit a translated and evaluated transcript from the degree granting institution - · Original transcripts from all US institutions attended - A signed notarized statement verifying financial support - Copy of the student's current Form I-20 Receipt of payment of I-901 Student Exchange Visitor Information System (SEVIS) Fee Copy of student's visa and passport A medical health history with proof of vaccination Documentation demonstrating adequate accident, sickness, and life insurance that includes evacuation repatriation.
+· Admission application

+- A certified, original, translated, and evaluated copy of the student's high school transcript verifying completion status and a translated and evaluated transcript from each college attended if graduated outside of the United States. - · Original transcripts from all US institutions attended - A signed notarized statement verifying financial support - Copy of the student's current Form I-20 - Receipt of payment of I-901 Student Exchange Visitor Information System (SEVIS) Fee. - Copy of student's Visa and Passport - A medical health history with proof of vaccination - Documentation demonstrating adequate accident, sickness, and life insurance that includes evacuation repatriation.
 Students must maintain insurance coverage throughout the duration of their I-20.